DiljotSG/afterlife/docs/RESTORE.md

 You can install the remainder of your applications with Brew and Brew Cask.
 There are some scripts in the `scripts` folder in this repo for installing your brews and casks automatically.

-You should review the list of brews and casks in the `docs` folder respectively before running these commands.
+You should review the list of brews and casks in the `data` folder respectively before running these commands.

 ### Installing Brews 🍺